giwanaga/ncrement.vim/README.md

 ^
 ```

-Execute `:NextWord` to replace "Monday" to "Tuesday".
+Execute `:NcrementNext` to replace "Monday" to "Tuesday".
 Now your cursor moved to the word found.

 ```example.txt